 Phosphorus: biological information

-Biological role of phosphorus: phosphorus is a key component of biological molecules such as DNA and RNA.
+Phosphorus is a key component of biological molecules such as DNA and RNA.
 Phosphorus is a component of bones, and teeth, and many other compounds required for life.
 Chronic poisoning of people working unprotected with white phosphorus leads to necrosis of the jaw ("phossy-jaw").

 Levels in humans